1005 Albemarle Street

 In the late 1990’s, from a hospital bed, came instruction of interior design from The Late Pastor Mary W. Hines.
 After following the instruction of the Lord, City of Refuge Mission was able to expand it walls of fellowship.
 A cash purchase was made of a duplex home behind the church property.
 Upon the completion of the renovation and the adjoining of the two buildings, the church experienced the beauty and fruit of its labor.
 The Lord allowed the church to pay cash for the property and the renovations.
 From her hospital bed, Pastor Mary Hines envisioned a hall off elegance.
 Brought in to reality, even still today the Fellowship Hall boasts its elegance with chandeliers and wall sconces, tiled floored and elegant draperies.
 Unlike any other, the duplex was converted from a home to people, to a home for Christ; a place where the fellowship of the saints echoes throughout the walls of the room.
 This anointed, faith-filled handmaiden of God, Pastor Mary Wing Hines, passed from this life on January 12, 2007 at 5:37 A. M. after a lifetime of service to the Lord.

-Thirty-one years after its birth, and thirty years in the same location, City of Refuge Mission has endured many tests and trial.
+Thirty-three years after its birth, and thirty years in the same location, City of Refuge Mission has endured many tests and trial.
 Just like any other city around the world, City of Refuge Mission has experienced many residents.
 Some came and stayed; others came, stayed a while, were ministered to, healed and delivered, and moved out to further work in the Kingdom of our Lord.
 Though the test and trials came, we the body have remained steadfast and grounded.
 We have had the privilege of experiencing the presence of God every time we enter the premises.
 God has promised us an abiding presence and you can feel God as you walk through this place.
 We the congregation of this church, dedicate ourselves to the building up of the Kingdom God, our Father, from whom comes every good and perfect gift; to the honor of Jesus Christ our Lord and Savior; to the praise of the Holy Spirit, source of light and life; and to the work of the whole Church.